kgitthoene/multi-linux-sephrasto-installer/README.md

 #### clean

-Removes all installed stuff, including the separately installed Python and Sephrasto.
+Removes all installed stuff[^2], including the separately installed Python and Sephrasto.

+[^2]: But not the installed OS packages.
+  I'am not going to destruct your system!